aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/integrations.md

 ## Lambda integration

-For integrating an API operation with a lambda, use the `Integrations.lambda(yourLambdaFunction)`.
+For integrating an API operation with a lambda, use `Integrations.lambda(yourLambdaFunction)`.

 ## Mock integration